sparksi/sector-distribution/themes/sector_radix_starter/README.md

 Welcome.

 - Who - [Sparks Interactive](http://sparksinteractive.co.nz/).
-- What - Sector Starter is a Drupal theme designed to work in tandem with the Sector install profile.
+- What - Sector Radix Starter is a Drupal theme designed to work in tandem with the Sector install profile.
-- Why - Sector Starter provides base typography, helper classes, spacing and general styles for default components provided by Sector.
+- Why - Sector Radix Starter provides base typography, helper classes, spacing and general styles for default components provided by Sector.
-- How - You can use Sector Starter as a base theme or by cloning and owning.
+- How - You can use Sector Radix Starter as a base theme or by cloning and owning.

 This README outlines:

-- How to use Sector Starter
+- How to use Sector Radix Starter
-- Sector Starter frontend workflow
+- Sector Radix Starter frontend workflow
 - CSS coding standards and frontend architecture

-## How to use Sector Starter
+## How to use Sector Radix Starter

-There are two ways to use Sector Starter, as a base theme or by cloning and owning.
+There are two ways to use Sector Radix Starter, as a base theme or by cloning and owning.

-### Use Sector Starter as a base theme
+### Use Sector Radix Starter as a base theme

-Create a subtheme the [Drupal way](https://www.drupal.org/node/225125) using Sector Starter as your base theme.
+Create a subtheme the [Drupal way](https://www.drupal.org/node/225125) using Sector Radix Starter as your base theme.

-### Use Sector Starter by cloning and owning
+### Use Sector Radix Starter by cloning and owning

-**Note:** The Sector Starter frontend workflow requires a _minimum_ Node.js version of 8.10.0 but version 12 is recommended.
+**Note:** The Sector Radix Starter frontend workflow requires a _minimum_ Node.js version of 10 but version 12 is recommended.

-Make a copy of the Sector Starter theme
+Make a copy of the Sector Radix Starter theme

 `cd {PROJECTNAME}/web/themes/$ mkdir custom`
 `cd custom/`

-Make a copy of the Sector Starter theme
+Make a copy of the Sector Radix Starter theme

-`{PROJECTNAME}/web/themes/custom/$ cp -R ../../profiles/contrib/sector-distribution/themes/sector_starter {PROJECTTHEMENAME}`
+`{PROJECTNAME}/web/themes/custom/$ cp -R ../../profiles/contrib/sector-distribution/themes/sector_radix_starter {PROJECTTHEMENAME}`

 **Within your _new_ `{PROJECTTHEMENAME}` theme...**